henriqueleite42/anvil/docs/docs/roadmap.md

 - Has a list of all your projects
 - You can see which project depends on each other
 - If we already have CHANGELOGs implemented, see which version of the project it's using

+### Three Shaking

+Remove unused things from relationships.

+Currently, If something has a relationship, we import THE WHOLE FILE and not only the used things.
+We must find a way to three shake it and generate a smaller file.

+### CLI Warnings

+- Add warning like "Type Foo is unused, maybe you should remove it."